nelsonken/g-ss/README.md

-# useful string search and replace in directory
+# Useful string search and replace in directory
 ---

-## usage
+## Usage
----

 ### cmd: g
 ---